Kwame Adom Frimpong

-Kwame Adom Frimpong (born 19 December 1996) is a Ghanaian professional footballer who plays as midfielder for Ghana Premier League side Asante Kotoko S.C.
-He previously had stints in Sweden playing for Dalkurd FF, KSF Prespa Birlik and Mjällby AIF and in Oman for Salalah SC.
+Kwame Adom Frimpong (born 19 December 1996) is a Ghanaian professional footballer who plays as a midfielder for Ethiopian Premier League club Saint George.
+He previously had stints in Sweden playing for Dalkurd, Prespa Birlik and Mjällby and in Oman for Salalah.

-Club career

-Early career
+Career

+Prespa Birlik

 Frimpong played for Swedish Division 1 side Dalkurd FF in 2015.

-KSF Prespa Birlik

 In 2016, Frimpong moved to Swedish lower-tier side KSF Prespa Birlik who had just been promoted into the Swedish Division 1 League.
 He made his league debut on 30 April 2016 in a 1–2 loss against IK Oddevold.
 He played in 21 league matches in the 2016 season.

-Mjällby AIF
+Mjällby

 In December 2016, he moved to fellow Swedish team Mjällby AIF on a free transfer.
 The team then played in the Swedish Division 1 League.
 He went on to play in 12 league matches in the 2017 season.
 In 2018, Ghanaian compatriot Prosper Kasim joined Mjällby whilst he was playing for them.

-Salalah SC
+Salalah

 After the expiration of his contract with Mjällby, he signed for Oman First Division League side Salalah SC in 2018, where he spent one season playing and left the club when the season concluded.